2XV Headline at The Paddock!

 • Watch the full 1XV match highlights - proudly sponsored by Warners Solicitors, and the post match interview with Josh Livett and George Strainge below

-• Man of Match: George Strainge
+• Player of the Match: George Strainge

 2XV | SRFC 48-5 Crowborough